africastalkingiotltd/devkit_r1_dht/README.md

 3. Open Serial to view data

-> For a detailed write up, reead below
+> For a detailed write up, read below

 ## Pinout Configuration